 The Comprehensive Community Health Assessment was completed over several months using multiple assessment tools.
 The first tool, theLocal Public Health System Assessment, was completed in February 2014 with the input of many community partner organizations.
 The Local Public Health System Assessment gives a picture of the public health services provided throughout the community, not just by the Garland Health Department.
 The results of the Local Public Health System Assessment can be viewed at the link below.
 In January 2018, staff updated and revised the CHA with continuous effort to better understand the health of the population thru a collection of information and data.

 Other tools in the CCHA include the Forces of Change Assessment and the Community Health Assessment.
-Garland Citizens are encouraged to provide input on the Community Themes and Assets survey which will be available at the end of April through June 30, 2014.
-As each tool is completed, results will be posted on this page.
+Garland Citizens are encouraged to provide input on the Community Themes and Assets survey is available here:

-Once all four assessments are completed, the Comprehensive Community Health Assessment will be compiled and published.
-From the CCHA, a Community Health Improvement Plan will be developed and will include a list of priorities for improving the health of Garland citizens and a plan of action for addressing those health needs.
+A Community Health Improvement Plan will be revised and will include a list of priorities for improving the health of Garland citizens and a plan of action for addressing those health needs.
 A Garland Health Department Strategic Plan will direct Health Department and partner organization activities in meeting these improved health goals.

 For any comments or input on the CHA, please email firstname.lastname@example.org For more information on the Healthy Garland initiative, contact Ashton Tassin, 972-205-3362 or email@example.com.